TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 r125
 Refactor InfMenuDefs, on table build adds reset settings and go back items
-Fix: Mb cutscene time using hour setting for minute.
+Fixed: Mb cutscene time using hour setting for minute.
 Split Enemy use DD equipment into Free roam and Missions
-Fix: noOnChangeSub also blocking OnChange for profiles - basically any profile that set other profiles was broken.
+Fixed: noOnChangeSub also blocking OnChange for profiles - basically any profile that set other profiles was broken.
-Fix: Wormhole disable was reversed, also renamed to Wormhole Level since it's the same implementation as Fulton Level
+Fixed: Wormhole disable was reversed, also renamed to Wormhole Level since it's the same implementation as Fulton Level
 Option: soldierHearingDistScale

 r124 - 2015-01-30 - public release